Digital Media Cinema Production (DCPR)

 Provides opportunities for in-class participation and discussion of films and media content.
 Allows students and faculty time to participate in hands-on experiences and work on class projects.

 Focuses on traditional three-act structure and character-driven storytelling.
-Introduces dramatic and persuasive writing for filmed media content including short narrative films and documentaries.
-Applies cinematic storytelling approaches to emerging technologies such as interactive media, gaming, and virtual reality.
+Introduces dramatic and persuasive writing for filmed media content, including short narrative films and documentaries.
+Requires multiple writing assignments, including a final short film script.

 Lab access fee of $45 applies.